RESEARCH STARTER

 Beyond politics, Lewis is well-known for his extensive humanitarian work, serving as deputy executive director of UNICEF and as a UN special envoy addressing the HIV/AIDS epidemic in Africa.
 In 2003, he founded the Stephen Lewis Foundation, dedicated to combating HIV/AIDS in Africa, and co-founded the advocacy organization AIDS-Free World in 2007.
 His contributions have earned him numerous accolades, including honorary degrees from thirty-two Canadian universities and the Companion of the Order of Canada.
 Lewis is also recognized for his written works, including "Race Against Time," which highlights the challenges of the HIV/AIDS crisis.
 He is married to journalist Michele Landsberg and has three children, all of whom have pursued impactful careers.

 Contribution: Stephen Lewis is a Canadian politician, diplomat, and author who has devoted his life to improving the social and economic welfare of people across the globe.
-He has been recognized for his humanitarian works, particularly his contributions toward alleviating the suffering of others and his involvement in HIV/AIDS advocacy.
+He has been recognized for his humanitarian work, particularly his contributions toward alleviating the suffering of others and his involvement in HIV/AIDS advocacy.

 Early Life and Education